-Anyway, what can I do with a bundle of 10 pieces of leek?
-Making soup seems the only answer to me, and so that’s what I did.
-I also found some sweet potatoes, which are not that common here so bought a couple of them (I wanted 2, but had to buy 6).
-I still had a lot of cherry tomatoes that had been given to us by a woman who had harvested them in her vegetable garden.
+Anyway, what to do with a bundle of 10 pieces of leek?
+Making soup seemed the only answer to me, and so that’s what I did.
+I also found some sweet potatoes, I still had a lot of cherry tomatoes that had been given to us by a woman who had harvested them in her vegetable garden.

 That’s how I got my ingredients.

-Leek and Sweet Potato Soup (3-liter Pressure Cooker)
+Leek & Sweet Potato Soup (3-liter Pressure Cooker)

-- From Suriname I still had a handful of bulgur left, so decided to use that too.
+- I still had a handful of bulgur left, so decided to use that too

-- Spices: salt, pepper, curry, coriander (cilantro powder), and cumin.
+- Spices: salt, pepper, curry powder, coriander powder, and cumin

 - Heat a teaspoon of coconut oil in the pressure cooker.